akhilvasvani/Numerical-Optimization/README.md

 # Line Search

 Line search is quickly glossed over in study guide, but I put in some example code to help better illustrate how to use it.
-However, sometimes instead of trying to write code it might just be easier to use the current libraries such as scipy: (https://github.com/scipy/scipy/tree/master/scipy/optimize) for optimization purposes.
+However, sometimes instead of trying to write code it might just be easier to use the current libraries such as [scipy](https://github.com/scipy/scipy/tree/master/scipy/optimize) for optimization purposes.

 I put in the folder first order and second order algorithms for just using Line Search.